 The Gurney Teaching Staff:

 The teachers at Gurney focus on providing research-based, differentiated instruction to meet the needs of all students.
 Naturally, in an early childhood setting, there is an emphasis on developing strong skills in the areas of language arts and mathematics.
 Staff development opportunities and school goals reinforce this commitment.
 Our teachers incorporate multi-sensory approaches to teaching, addressing the learning needs of all students.
-Teachers use a balanced approach to literacy instruction combining strong programming such as Ready Reading, Lucy Calkins Writing Program, The Phonics Dance, Wordly Wise, guided reading instruction, and writers' workshop practices.
-Math instruction using the enVisions Math program incorporates research-based strategies to enhance students’ learning, problem-solving, and skill development.
+Teachers use a balanced approach to literacy instruction combining strong programming such as Ready Reading, Lucy Calkins Writing Program, The Phonics Dance, guided reading instruction, and writers' workshop practices.
+Math instruction using the Bridges Math program incorporates research-based strategies to enhance students’ learning, problem-solving, and skill development.
 To secure competency in math, multiple strategies for obtaining answers are explored.
-In both language arts and math, the teachers at each grade level use common, pretests, formative assessments, diagnostic assessments, rubrics and summative assessments to monitor student progress throughout the year.
+In both language arts and math, the teachers at each grade level use common pretests, formative assessments, diagnostic assessments, rubrics and summative assessments to monitor student progress throughout the year.
 Science and Social Studies units are packed with engaging, developmentally appropriate activities and learning experiences.
 Units are designed with over-arching understandings as instructional targets, project-based learning activities, formative and summative assessments, and exciting lessons.
 Every teacher also spends quality time teaching a strong foundation of social skills using the Responsive Classroom Program.
 This program assists each teacher in developing a sense of community in their classrooms so that all children feel valued, connected, and comfortable to learn.
-Our team of encore teachers provide exciting units of study for our students in music, art, physical education, Spanish, Project Lead the Way, library/keyboarding, and guidance.
+Our team of encore teachers provide exciting units of study for our students in music, art, physical education, Spanish, STEM, library/keyboarding, and guidance.
 It has been this phenomenal combination of academic rigor and the efforts directed at developing students' social/emotional strengths that has led Gurney Elementary School to being named an Ohio Hall of Fame School in both 2004 and 2012!

 Gurney Elementary School serves as the only primary school in the district and houses approximately 500 students in preschool through third grade.
 Our student population comes from seven surrounding villages and townships in two different counties.
 Our school building sits on a 35-acre campus with beautiful woods, two playgrounds and a legendary sled-riding hill!
 The campus includes the district's high school athletic fields for softball, lacrosse and junior varsity soccer.
 We also house the district bus garage.
 The school opened in 1966 and was closed in 1983 for five years due to declining enrollment.
 The building reopened in 1988.
 The district reconfigured in 1998 establishing Gurney as a preK-3 facility.